wzhou7/Fruved/docs/DSQ.md

-# DSQ
+# The 26-Item Dietary Screener Questionnaire (DSQ)

 Official information about the Dietary Screener Questionnaires (DSQ) can be found on the [NIH NCI website](https://epi.grants.cancer.gov/nhanes/dietscreen/).

-We implemented the [Earlier Methods](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/earlier/) as they were the version available when we started the GetFruved project.
 The corresponding SAS programs are available on the [NIH NCI website](https://epi.grants.cancer.gov/nhanes/dietscreen/programs.html): see **Self-Administered Questionnaire: Paper**.

-When scoring, the code requires coefficients depending on subjects such as age group.
+For DSQ, we implemented the [Earlier Methods](https://epi.grants.cancer.gov/nhanes/dietscreen/scoring/earlier/) as they were the version available when we started the GetFruved project.
+The current method is now implemented.
+Check DSQ2.

 ## Usage